swonderine/ml-workbench-recommender/README.md

 ### What we will do

-In the first part, we will explore the creation of a local machine learning workbench aka containerized docker setup for production software-like development workflows.
+We will create of a local machine learning workbench aka containerized docker setup for production software-like development workflows.
 Having that in mind, we will use the following tools to do so:

 + [MLFlow](https://www.mlflow.org/) for experiment tracking and model management
 + [MinIO](https://min.io/) to mimic AWS S3 and act as an artifact and data storage system